-Basement Waterproofing Alliance, Ohio
+Professional Waterproofing in Alliance, Ohio

-Interior Waterproofing Alliance, Ohio
+Interior Waterproofing Profesisonals in Alliance, Ohio

-Professional Exterior Waterproofing Alliance, Ohio
+Professional Exterior Waterproofing in Alliance, Ohio

-Common Causes Of Basement Leaks Alliance, Ohio
+Top Causes Of Basement Leaks in Alliance, Ohio

 The main cause of foundation cracks is called hydrostatic pressure.
-When it rains, water drains toward your foundation.
+When it rains, water flows toward your foundation.
 This means it could be building up in the soil against your home.
 At the bottom of your basement wall, a reservoir of wet dirt and pressure builds up, pushing the water against your wall and either find existing cracks or creates new ones.

-Mortar Joint Leakage
+Mortar Joint Deterioration

 Most homes in Ohio were built with basement walls constructed out of cinder blocks rather than poured concrete.
 For these walls locating the leak can be a bit more challenging.
 Over time the mortar between the bricks can deteriorate causing cracks and holes in the wall where water can seep in.
 Our team is specially equipped to find and fix these mortar leakage issues.
 When the mortar breaks down it can be hard to tell where the water is coming from.
 This is due to the fact that the water is seeping in from the outside and moving in the empty cavity of the block.